klam20/CMPE131-EmailClient/readme.md

 <details>
 <summary>Account Management</summary>
 This section covers the various actions related to managing user accounts.
 Here are the instructions for each:

-### Registration
+### Registration (Nicole)
 - To register for an account, go to the home page and click the “Sign-up” button
 - Create an email address and password to complete registration